akashsahay1/astrologgerapp/README.md

-# fapp
+# Astrologgers App

-A new Flutter project.
+A new Flutter based app for astrologgers.

 ## Getting Started